 Choledocholithiasis is one of the most common gastrointestinal diseases encountered in clinical therapeutic endoscopy practice.
-Primary stones are softer than secondary stones, and this difference may increase the chance of endoscopic success in primary calculi [9].
+Primary stones are softer than secondary stones, and this difference may increase the chance of endoscopic success in primary calculi [5].

 Periampullary diverticula are observed in 15.21% of the patients undergoing duodenoscopy.
 In patients undergoing ERCP, there are still some conflicting results on whether or not periampullary diverticula affect successful biliary cannulation.
-However, recent publications support the theory that periampullary diverticula do not decrease the rate of successful endoscopic treatment [10].
+However, recent publications support the theory that periampullary diverticula do not decrease the rate of successful endoscopic treatment [9].

-It has been reported that the impacted CBD stones and stone sizes are predictive of endoscopic treatment that leads to potential difficulty in bile duct clearance [11].
+It has been reported that the impacted CBD stones and stone sizes are predictive of endoscopic treatment and lead to potential difficulty in bile duct clearance [10].
 When assessed according to the success of the treatment, patients with successful endoscopic clearance had fewer percentages of impacted stones than the unsuccessful group, although this was not considered as a factor that affects the treatment success in our study because of the small number of cases.

-When CBD stones cannot be removed with conventional endoscopic methods, a temporary biliary stenting may be inserted to prevent impaction and to provide a bridge for surgical treatment.
+When CBD conventional stones cannot be removed with endoscopic methods, a temporary biliary stenting may be inserted to prevent impaction and to provide a bridge for surgical treatment.
 It has been reported that this method, in addition to providing biliary drainage, also reduces stone size by stent-stone friction force.

-Mechanical friction between the stone and the plastic stent may cause fragmentation.
-Because the plastic stent is easily mobile with body movements and gut peristalsis, this friction is more than expected.
-It is believed that the mechanical grinding of the stones against the biliary stents increases stone fragmentation, reduces the size of the biliary stones, and creates space around and between the stones, potentially facilitating extraction during the second ERCP session.
-In addition, the powerful stenting drainage could improve the solubility of bile and prevent calcium bilirubinate from precipitating in the bile duct [12].
+Table 3 Comparison of the characteristics of patients according to the outcome of the study treatment